IndiGo bars specially-abled child: Scindia says no human being should have to go through this | Business

 As the boy was prohibited from boarding the airline's Ranchi-Hyderabad flight on Saturday, his parents -- who were with him -- also decided to not enter the plane.

-The Saturday incident came to light after other passengers posted about this incident on social media on Sunday.
+The Saturday's incident came to light after other passengers posted about this incident on social media on Sunday.

 By the time the boarding began, the child had been fed and given his medicines, she said.
 He seemed ready except for some big displays of general teenage assertiveness, she noted.